Corn wet-milling

 A corn wet-milling facility in Lafayette Indiana operated by A.E.
 Staley Manufacturing Company.

 Corn wet-milling is a process of breaking corn kernels into their component parts: corn oil, protein, corn starch, and fiber.
 It uses water and a series of steps to separate the parts to be used for various products.

 History

 The corn wet-milling industry has been a primary component of American manufacturing for more than 150 years.
 Corn refiners established the process of separating corn kernels into their component parts to produce a variety of value-added products.
-The four main component such as oil, protein, starch, and fiber are the primary product from the corn wet-milling process.
-The Associated Manufacturers of Products from Corn was formed in 1913 when the group of corn refining companies’ industry successfully grew.
+Oil, protein, starch, and fiber are the primary products of the corn wet-milling process.
+The Associated Manufacturers of Products from Corn was formed in 1913 when a group of corn refining magnates allied themselves.

 Description

 Corn wet-milling is a process where components of corn kernels are extracted to produce a highly purified product.
 Most of the products from this process are valuable and mainly required by the food industry.
 Through this process, every part of the corn is useful to produce the quality ingredients.
 The characteristics of this process are based on physical separation of components, mostly by weight and size.
 Water is needed as it is a wet process and it works as separation/carrier agents in washing steps.
 Therefore, this process can be considered as having high capital cost.
 The only chemical use in this process is aqueous sulfur dioxide solution, which is used in the steeping process.
 The corn is soaked in this solution to soften the kernel so that the oil in the germ will not contaminate other products and is easy to separate.